 Note: Many registrars ask you to provide the addresses of at least two separate name servers when you are purchasing a domain name.
 By default Plesk only provides a single name server.
 If you require a second name server, please contact your provider.

-If you are an advanced user and already have a DNS server that you want to give authority for your zone, you can set up Plesk to be a slave (also called secondary) DNS server.
+If you are an advanced user and already have a DNS server that you want to give authority for your zone, you can set up Plesk to be a secondary DNS server.
 In this case, Plesk just stores a copy of your zone and you do not have the option to manage it from the Customer Panel.
-The Plesk's DNS server will be used only if your primary name server becomes inaccessible or inoperable.
-For information about how to make Plesk act as a secondary DNS server, refer to the section Plesk as a Slave DNS Server.
+The Plesk’s DNS server will be used only if your primary name server becomes inaccessible or inoperable.
+For information about how to make Plesk act as a secondary DNS server, refer to the section Plesk as a Secondary DNS Server.

 If you decide not to use Plesk as a DNS server, all zone management should be performed on a domain registrar’s site.
 Some registrars provide support for remote DNS zone management.
 If your hosting provider uses this feature, you will still be able to modify the DNS zone from the Customer Panel regardless of where your authoritative name server is located.
 For information about how to switch off the Plesk’s DNS server and manage your zone remotely, refer to the section Registrar’s DNS Settings in Plesk.